git-plm/gitplm/README.md

   - if subassemblies are found in the BOM (IPNs that start with `PCB` or `ASY`), then a `.../ASY-002-0002/ASY-002-0002-all.csv` file is generated that contains all parts from all subassemblies.
-This can be used for purchasing all parts for a project.
+This can be used for purchasing all parts for an assembly.

 See [issues](https://github.com/git-plm/gitplm/issues) for future ideas.